Experience: 2nd season

 Hometown: Yorkton, SK, Canada

-Tri-City Storm goaltending coach Matt Zaba joined the organziation in July after spending the last two seasons as a volunteer assistant coach at his alma mater Colorado College.
+Tri-City Storm goaltending coach Matt Zaba joined the organziation in July 2017 after spending the previous two seasons as a volunteer assistant coach at his alma mater Colorado College.
 The 34-year-old played professional hockey for eight seasons (2007-15).
 A former eighth-round selection of the Los Angeles Kings in the 2003 NHL Entry Draft, Zaba played three seasons in the North American professional leagues.
 From 2007-10, he tended for four teams over 98 games and played one game with the New York Rangers in 2010.

 Zaba co-founded Mountain High Hockey, where he specializes in helping goaltenders.